unforced/concrete/.concrete/guides/02-create-vite-supabase-concrete.md

 ## Next Steps

-Once the vite-supabase concrete template is complete, we will move on to Milestone 3: Create Bump Concrete.
+Once the vite-supabase concrete template is complete, the project will be ready for use.